LeonardLauHJ/GymMonitor-Lite/README.md

 - Only locations belonging to the staff member’s club may be used (validated in service).
 - `400/404` style errors may be returned for invalid location IDs, cross-club usage, etc.

+## 🗓️ Scheduled Billing

+The system runs a daily scheduler at **2:00 AM** to automatically handle membership billing updates.
+For each user, it:

+1. Checks if their membership billing date is today or has already passed.
+2. Updates their billing records with the amount due for their current membership plan.
+3. Updates their next billing date according to the plan’s billing period.

+This ensures that membership billing information stays up-to-date automatically.

 ## 🧪 Postman Tests

 A Postman collection is included in this repo to test all API endpoints.
 These tests are intended to be run **in order**, as some depend on data created in previous requests.